-In order to be effective, the in-house solicitor will need to be able to wear multiple 'hats', depending on the circumstances - as set out in the following diagram.
+In order to be effective, the in-house solicitor will also need to be able to wear multiple 'hats', depending on the circumstances, as set out in the following diagram.

-The sections below provide examples of some of the diverse roles that in-house solicitors can play within the organisations they work for.
-Throughout this guide, we also provide some guidance on ways to identify and deal with the opportunities and challenges that these roles bring.
+The sections below provide examples of some of the diverse roles that in-house solicitors can play within their organisations in the corporate and public sectors.
+Throughout this booklet, we also provide some guidance on ways to identify and deal with the opportunities and challenges that these roles bring.

-THE IN-HOUSE SOLICITOR IN A LAW/LEGAL FUNCTION
+THE SOLICITOR IN A LAW/LEGAL FUNCTION

-Many organisations in the private and public sectors have dedicated legal functions to handle all legal business and to take charge of managing legal risk in-house.
+Many large organisations in the private sector (such as financial institutions) or in the public sector (for example, the Chief State Solicitor's Office), semi-state organisations, regulatory authorities, and some local authorities, have dedicated legal functions to handle all legal business and to take charge of managing legal risk in-house.
 Depending on the size of the organisation, there could be several in-house solicitors or other legally qualified personnel employed for this purpose under the supervision of a 'head of legal'.
-The job titles of these in-house solicitors may vary and include, for instance, 'in-house solicitor', 'legal counsel', 'company solicitor', 'law agent', 'legal adviser', 'general counsel' etc. A legal services function of this nature may be run along similar lines to a firm of solicitors in private practice, with individual areas of responsibility being allocated to individual team members, depending on their background and experience.
-Additionally, the reporting lines of the in-house solicitor may vary depending on the nature and structure of the organisation, with some solicitors reporting directly to a managing director, chief financial officer, or chief executive officer within Ireland or, in the case of multinational organisations, to a centralised group function based outside Ireland (and with various alternative structures in between).
+The job titles of these in-house solicitors may vary and include, for instance, 'in-house solicitor,' legal counsel', 'company solicitor,' law agent', 'legal advisor', 'general counsel' etc. A legal services function of this nature may be run along similar lines to a firm of solicitors in private practice, with individual areas of responsibility being allocated to individual team members (solicitors and legal executives) depending on their background and experience.
+Additionally, the reporting lines of the in-house solicitor may vary depending on the nature and structure of the organisation, with some solicitors reporting directly to a managing director (MD), chief financial officer (CFO) or chief executive officer (CEO) within Ireland or, in the case of multinational organisations, to a centralised group function based outside Ireland (and with various alternative structures in between).

-In larger public-sector organisations, the responsibilities of a legal services function may often follow a traditional model of litigation, conveyancing, and commercial divisions, although some organisations (such as those in the utilities sector) may have sector-specific legal service requirements that need to be provided outside of this traditional model.
+In larger public-sector organisations, the responsibilities of a legal services function may often follow a traditional model of litigation, conveyancing and commercial divisions, although some organisations, such as those in the utilities sector, may have sector-specific legal service requirements that need to be provided outside of this traditional model.

-Not all organisations require an entire in-house legal function.
-Smaller organisations may have a sole in-house solicitor, who may have to engage external legal counsel for some of the organisation's legal services due to a limit on resources, capacity, or expertise.
+However, depending on the nature and structure of an organisation, it may not have the necessary critical mass to justify the establishment of a multi-staffed in-house legal function, and it may rely instead on a sole in-house solicitor, or a small number of them, who may have to engage external legal counsel for some of the organisation's legal services due to a limit on resources, capacity or expertise.
 This will be discussed in greater detail in Chapter 3.
 The in-house solicitor here (and in larger entities) can realistically be expected and required to provide services in a wider variety of different disciplines and functions but, regardless of the nature or structure of the organisation, it is generally the case that the in-house solicitor will be the first port of call for all legal matters affecting the organisation.

-Additionally, for some organisations, the legal function's work may also be of a multi-jurisdictional nature involving, for example, compliance and regulatory work, setting up and management of companies or branches or representative offices, registration of intellectual property rights, or conclusion of commercial agreements with local entities in certain international locations.
+Additionally, for some organisations, the majority of the legal function's work may also be of a multi-jurisdictional nature involving, for example, compliance and regulatory work, setting up and management of companies or branches or representative offices, registration of intellectual property rights, or conclusion of commercial agreements with local entities in certain international locations.
 Hence, there may be an ongoing need to liaise with affiliate companies located in individual jurisdictions and, where necessary, to instruct local external legal counsel.